minenux/minetest-game-minetest/README.md

 ## Download

-Can be obtained from https://codeberg.org/minenux/minetest-game-minetest/tags those like 4.0.X by example https://codeberg.org/minenux/minetest-game-minetest/releases/tag/4.0.17
+Can be obtained from https://codeberg.org/minenux/minetest-game-minetest/tags those like 4.0.X by example https://codeberg.org/minenux/minetest-game-minetest/releases/tag/4.0.18

 It will download a tar.gz file, uncompress the content and a directory will be created, the name of the directory does not matter, the contents will be used later to install.

-When stable releases are made, Minetest Game and the Minetest engine is packaged and made available at https://codeberg.org/minenux/minetest-engine/archive/stable-4.0.tar.gz or generally at https://codeberg.org/minenux/minetest-engine/releases/tag/4.0.17 by example.
+When stable releases are made, Minetest Game and the Minetest engine is packaged and made available at https://codeberg.org/minenux/minetest-engine/archive/stable-4.0.tar.gz or generally at https://codeberg.org/minenux/minetest-engine/releases/tag/4.0.18 by example.

 ## Installation

-This game can be used in any version from 5.0 to 4.0, it may work with 5.3 but not with 5.5
+This game can be used in any version from 0.4.18 to 4.0.18 and 5.2, it does nto work with 5.3 or up

 After download, rename the directory decompressed to `minetest_game` and put to the "games" directory: